Avigail Manneberg

 Rosalux Member Since 2020

-Avigail Manneberg is a Minneapolis-based artist.
-She works in varied media, such as painting, drawing, video, and performance.
-Her most recent body of work is in direct response to the chaos experienced by those fleeing conflict.
-“At a time of continual flux, my art grapples with national and cultural identity through the case study of my own history in relation to my home country of Israel.”
+Avigail Manneberg is an artist and a Professor at the Minneapolis College of Art and Design.
+She works in varied media, including painting, drawing, video, and performance.
+She asks questions about relationships of identity and place.
+In her most recent work, Avigail examines the tension between places of grief and joy in a series of paintings using performance.
+Avigail’s previous work responds to the chaos experienced by those fleeing violent conflict.
+She says: “At a time of continual flux, my art grapples with national and cultural identity through the case study of my own history in relation to my home country of Israel.”